-Whilst they can be self-sufficient, Active Buildings are not designed to operate in isolation: they use their ability to generate and store energy to exchange or trade with other buildings, the national grid or electric vehicles.
+Conversely, although Active Buildings can be self-sufficient, they are not designed to operate in isolation.
+In fact, they use their ability to generate and store energy to exchange or trade with other buildings, the national grid or electric vehicles.
 This creates communities of energy that are more resilient to sudden changes in supply or demand.

 How do Active Buildings benefit consumers and society?

-- Lower energy consumption – modelled to reduce consumption by about 60% for the average UK home)
+- Firstly, reduced energy consumption – independent modelled has shown they can reduce consumption by about 60% for the average UK home.

-- Lower fuel bills – modelled to reduce fuel bills by over £600 for the average UK home
+- Secondly, lower fuel bills – the same modelling demonstrated that fuel bills could be reduced by over £600 for the average UK home.

-- Energy independence – building owners and users have control of their own supply, with less dependence on national networks and corporate, political or economic stability
+- Energy independence – building owners and users are able to have control of their own supply.
+This leads to less dependence on national networks and fosters corporate, political and economic stability.

-- The opportunity for demand side response or energy balancing services – responding quickly to unexpected events in the national electricity network.
+- And finally, the opportunity for demand side response or energy balancing services (i.e. the ability to respond quickly to unexpected events in the national electricity network)